TOME

 Donald Trump capitalized on a thing that was already there.

-- Civics became a thing (Election fraud, Constitution, laws, etc) Citizens learned about how our government operates, and politics became a common topic.
-Additionally, instead of venturing overseas and getting the USA mixed-up in an another stupid and wasteful war, our President focussed our disagreements on DOMESTIC topics.
+• Civics became a thing (Election fraud, Constitution, laws, etc) Citizens learned about how our government operates, and politics became a common topic.
+Additionally, instead of venturing overseas and getting the USA mixed-up in an another stupid and wasteful war, our President focussed our disagreements on DOMESTIC nature.
+I'll give him credit for that.

 The United State of America has been heading in this direction for a matter of years.
 Decades, I would say.
-Since as long as I can remember.
-This situation was not terribly surprising, and much of my college study was in this area.
-From John Boehner opposing Barack Obama, to Mitch McConnell taking over power and doing blatently unconstitutional things (refusing subpeonas for example, inventing a "ruler" that judiciary nominees cannot happen in a candidate's final year), this could be foreseen.
+Certianly, since as long as I can remember.
+This situation was not terribly surprising, so much of my college study was in this area.
+From John Boehner fighting dirty against Barack Obama, to Mitch McConnell doing blatently unconstitutional things (refusing subpeonas for example, inventing a "rule" that judiciary nominees cannot happen in a candidate's final year), this outcome could be foreseen.
 Donald Trump was primarily an opportunist.
-He saw the future in a way others did not.
+He pursued a future in a way others did not.

-IMO, there is hardly political party affiliation anymore, and that happened in the last 4 years.
+IMO, there is hardly political party affiliation anymore.
+And that happened in the last 4 years.
 That is different than it was before.
 I have some opinions that jive with Democrat, and some with Republican.
 I don't have to pledge allegiance to either side.
-But I recognize WHERE my opinion sit on that line,
+That's not how things are now.

 October 2020